hat0uma/prelive.nvim/README.md

     --- The host to bind the server to.
     --- It is strongly recommended not to expose it to the external network. host = "127.0.0.1",

     --- The port to bind the server to.
     --- If the value is 0, the server will bind to a random port. port = 2255,
   },

+  http = {
+    --- maximum number of pending connections.
+    --- If the number of pending connections is greater than this value, the client will receive ECONNREFUSED.
+    --- @type integer
+    tcp_max_backlog = 16,

+    --- tcp recv buffer size.
+    --- The size of the buffer used to receive data from the client.
+    --- This value is used for `vim.uv.recv_buffer_size()`.
+    --- @type integer
+    tcp_recv_buffer_size = 1024,

+    --- http keep-alive timeout in milliseconds.
+    --- If the client does not send a new request within this time, the server will close the connection.
+    --- @type integer
+    keep_alive_timeout = 60 * 1000,

+    --- request body size limit
+    --- If the request body size exceeds this value, the server will return 413 Payload Too Large.
+    --- @type integer
+    max_body_size = 1024 * 1024 * 1,

+    --- request line size limit
+    --- The request line consists of the request method, request URI, and HTTP version.
+    --- If the request line size exceeds this value, the server will return 414 URI Too Long.
+    --- @type integer
+    max_request_line_size = 1024 * 4,

+    --- header field size limit (key + value)
+    --- If the size of a header field exceeds this value, the server will return 431 Request Header Fields Too Large.
+    --- @type integer
+    max_header_field_size = 1024 * 4,

+    --- max header count.
+    --- If the number of header fields exceeds this value, the server will return 431 Request Header Fields Too Large.
+    --- @type integer
+    max_header_num = 100,

+    --- max chunk-ext size limit for chunked body
+    --- If the size of a chunk-ext exceeds this value, the server will return 400 Bad Request.
+    --- @type integer
+    max_chunk_ext_size = 1024 * 1,
+  },

   log = {
     --- The log levels to print. see `vim.log.levels`. print_level = vim.log.levels.WARN,

     --- The log levels to write to the log file. see `vim.log.levels`. file_level = vim.log.levels.DEBUG,

     --- The maximum size of the log file in bytes.
     --- If 0, it does not output.
     max_file_size = 1 * 1024 * 1024,

     --- The maximum number of log files to keep. max_backups = 3,
   },